aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 Explicit references are important implementation wise (only Explicits are allowed into the world model), but their direct usage by the end-user (although allowed) is discouraged, as it goes against the principles of naturalistic programming that are hereby being proposed.

+==== Implicit References

+Implicit references exist to simulate the flexibility of noun phrases in real natural languages; an implicit is essentially a description of a thing

+An "Implicit" AST has: a head (usually a common noun), a relative clause (which can accept an arbitrarily complex SimpleSentence, or the trivial value of "true"), a cardinality (how many) and an ordinality (a function of the point in time an individual thing was last mentioned).

 ------------
 === Explicit
 // Another thing to keep in mind is that the system (as we will see) follows a closed world assumption, it is therefore quite natural to associate the value "false" with the idea of "nothingness": if it is not in the system then it is "false".
 === Implicit

 To support this kind of flexibility with implicit references, we have defined the "Implicit" AST type.
 An "Implicit" AST has: a head (usually a common noun), a relative clause (which can accept an arbitrarily complex SimpleSentence, or the trivial value of "true"), a cardinality (how many) and an ordinality (a function of the point in time an individual thing was last mentioned).